 Tropical Storm Claudette forms, battering northern Gulf with flooding rain

-Tampa Bay, Fla - Tropical Storm Claudette has formed in the Gulf as of 4am CDT, according to the National Hurricane Center.
+NEW ORLEANS, La. - Tropical Storm Claudette formed in the Gulf early Saturday morning, according to the National Hurricane Center.

 The system, formerly known as Potential Tropical Cyclone 3, had been battling wind shear which was working against the storm’s ability to strengthen.